18F/development-guide/pages/code-review.md

 ### Opening a PR

-Once your code meets the checks above, open a Pull Request for your new feature of bugfix.Remember that the more information you provide to reviews, the more context they will have.
+Once your code meets the checks above, open a Pull Request for your new feature or bugfix.Remember that the more information you provide to reviews, the more context they will have.
 This leads to faster reviews, and less back and forth between everyone.